A space for practical and theoretical exchange

 The programme aims to combine support for the creative process of the selected filmmakers in residence, who are immersed in a specific project, with the creation of a space for mutual learning, intergenerational transmission and joint cinematographic research between filmmaking students and the filmmaker in residence.

-During his stay at EQZE, Jude provided students on the Filmmaking Studies course with insights into his work on the new film he was planning to shoot (script, images of the casting sessions, locations, camera tests, etc.).
+Radu Jude (Bucarest, 1977) provided students on the Filmmaking Studies course with insights into his work on the new film he was planning to shoot (script, images of the casting sessions, locations, camera tests, etc.).
 He will also gave a seminar on the dilemmas facing the film world when tackling issues linked to historical memory, offering a critical analysis of Îmi este indiferent dacă în istorie vom intra ca barbari (I Do Not Care If We Go Down in History as Barbarians, Radu Jude, 2018) and some of the materials (photographs, archive images and texts, etc.) on which it is based.

-During his stay at EQZE, Pedro Costa shared his view of filmmaking with students on the Filmmaking Studies course, and explain his method, which is based on hard work, consistency and rigour.
+Pedro Costa (Lisboa, 1959) shared his view of filmmaking with students on the Filmmaking Studies course, and explain his method, which is based on hard work, consistency and rigour.
 His interest in production media, constant exploration of the different materials that make up a film, and firm commitment to representing reality was also part of the working sessions in which his filmography was reviewed in its entirety.